Targeted Active Learning for Bayesian Decision-Making: Problem formulation

 \paragraph{Shortcomings for the decision-making problem.}

 The conventional Bayesian AL criterion of Eq.~\eqref{eq-bald} could easily be adapted to our setting, and would select the element of $\mathcal{U}$ which yields the highest information gain over any of the $K$ models.
 However, such queries are not necessarily helpful to improve the quality of the decision-making.
 Indeed, they may have little to no impact on the posterior predictive distributions at $\tx$.
 Moreover, they may improve predictions only for a decision that has very little probability of being the optimal one.
+Such a phenomenon is displayed on the top-right panel of Figure~\ref{fig-1}.

 Thus, we present in the next section a novel active learning strategy, which takes the decision-making problem into account by considering the posterior distribution of the optimal decision for $\tx$, and which therefore overcomes the aforementioned shortcomings.